Appforge-lab/Vise.css/README.md

 Vise is forged with the following notions in mind:

-- **Encaplsulation**
+- **Encapsulation**

   Vise is self-enclosed, it doesn't get affected by previously loaded frameworks on the same HTML document.
-Thus it can be used alongside any other framework (Bootstrap, Foundation, Bluma, etc).
+Thus it can be used alongside any other framework (Bootstrap, Foundation, Bulma, etc).

   Any element enclosed within Vise's opening and closing tags drops any previous alternation and gets Vise's defaults.